 Ancient Roman Water Systems

-The earliest documented incidences of water leak detection dates back to ancient Rome.
+The earliest documented incidences of water leak detection date back to ancient Rome.
 The Romans had a sophisticated water system made up of 13 aqueducts that carried water throughout the city.
 Leaks were a problem even then, and the Roman Water Commissioner at the end of the first century highlighted the problem in a two-page report “De aquaeductu” given to the emperor at the time.
 The commissioner Sextus Julius Frontenus listed the problem of aqueducts that had begun leaking because of their age, and because they were continually being tapped by water thieves, which was a major crime in the city of Rome

 Visual Leak Inspections